-The database with which we work is an original panel database that was created from the records of 523 French condensed matter physicists working at the CNRS between 1980 and 2002, and born between 1936 and 1960.
-Condensed matter (solid state) physics comprises half of all French academic physics.
+The database with which we work is an original panel database that was created from the records of 523 French condensed-matter physicists working at the Centre National de la Recherche Scientifique (CNRS) between 1980 and 2002, and born between 1936 and 1960.
+Condensed-matter (solid-state) physics comprises half of all French academic physics.
 During the period of study, it was a rapidly growing field with relatively little mobility towards the private sector or the universities, and with well-identified journals.
 The group of physicists studied here represents a majority of all CNRS researchers in this discipline (they numbered 598 in 2002).
 The CNRS and universities are the main public research institutions in this domain in France.
-In 2002, 28.3% of the condensed matter physicists belonged to the CNRS and 70.5% to the academic sector (1489 researchers).
+In 2002, 28.3% of the condensed-matter physicists in France belonged to the CNRS and 70.5% to the academic sector (1489 researchers).